andrew890/easysmf-samples/easysmf-rti/rti-smt-switch/README.md

 ```
 and check the Implementation-Version entry.

-The project references version 2.4.8 which is quite old, but it means the result should work even with older Java installations.
+The project references version 2.4.8 which is quite old, but it means the program should work even with older Java installations.

 Uncomment the ibmjzos dependency in [pom.xml](./pom.xml).

 ### Java 11 Single File Source Code

 The source code is contained in a single file, so it can be run under Java 11 without a separate compile step.
-Copy the source to z/OS (or clone the samples using Git) and run under BPXBATCH using the J11BPXB JCL.
+Copy the source to z/OS (or clone the samples using Git) and run under BPXBATCH using the [J11BPXB](./JCL/J11BPXB.jcl) JCL.

 ## z/OS prerequisites